 - Nature wastes nothing.
 The Galapagos Islands lie 620 miles (1,000km) west of Ecuador.
 Every animal in the archipelago arrived through the air (birds) or the water, including sea lions (the islands’ only indigenous mammals) and iguanas, which likely floated to the islands on vegetation millions of years ago.
 Nature is the great equalizer, and she wastes nothing.
 Remains of dead animals and leaves dropping from deciduous trees are attacked by decomposers, scavengers and wind, water, sun and time.
 Mediocre businesses, meanwhile, waste precious resources on a regular basis.
 Show me a struggling business and I’ll show you a group of executives that squandered time, talent, money, relationships, their competitive advantage and the next big idea.

 - Getting help is not being weak…it’s being smart.
 Spanish explorers who discovered the islands in the 16th century named them galápago, Spanish for “tortoise.”
 In the 17th century, pirates began using the islands as a base for resupplying their provisions.
 The relatively immobile and defenseless tortoises were collected and stored live on board pirate ships where they could survive for at least a year without food or water, providing valuable fresh meat.
 The tortoise population was threatened with extinction between the 1790s and the 1860s when whaling ships and fur sealers collected an estimated 200,000 tortoises.
 Without help, this population would eventually disappear.
 The tortoises couldn’t ask for help, but you can.
+It could be as simple as finding a business like Planned Ascent, who have a history in accelerating growth in many businesses.
 Anyone performing at the top of their game has someone to turn to for advice, an outside perspective, and accountability, especially when planning for the future.
 Tennis and golf stars have coaches.
 You can, too.
 A strategic planning facilitator can help you identify your company’s hidden strengths and weaknesses and help form the strategy that will take the game to the next level of success.

 After the objectives have been set, the strategies selected and the team engaged, it all comes down to execution.
 So it is in life, business, government, academia, sports and school.
 Perform or perish.